 The Grand Canal meanders like an umbilical cord through Venice.
 Not only figuratively in terms of shape, but it is also literally the umbilical cord of the city.
 Venice receives everything it needs through the Grand Canal.

 Everything in Venice is transported by water: residents, visitors, and goods.
 The water was once the only connection between Venice and the mainland.
-Everything was done by boat, usually propelled by a gondolier with a relatively simple paddle; the other two options were rowing or sailing.
+Everything was done by boat, usually by a gondolier with a relatively simple paddle; the other two options were rowing or sailing.

 Nowadays you can reach the city by other public transport.
 This can be done by train via the railway built in 1846 or by bus via the dam built-in 1931.

 Up to 25km outside of Venice, public transport is geared towards reaching the city from the water.
 It is well arranged with a tram, buses and also trains.
 And it is not expensive.
-You can easily purchase a day ticket that allows you to use this public transport in and around Venice.
+You can easily purchase a day ticket to use this public transport in and around Venice.
 This is the Travel Card for the bus and tram.
 The train between Mestre and Venice costs no more than € 1.50.

 Then it continues on foot over the bridges or via the water in a water bus.
 What is not possible over the water is brought to the addresses by porters across the bridges.
 Goods destined for Venice are transferred from trucks to small transport boats on the outskirts of the city, which then take them over the water as close as possible to the delivery point.